tenzir/tenzir/web/docs/tql2/operators/summarize.md

   values to be booleans.
 - `all`: Computes the conjunction (AND) of all grouped values.
 Requires the values to be booleans.
+- `first`: Takes the first of all grouped values that is not null.
+- `last`: Takes the last of all grouped values that is not null.
 - `mean`: Computes the mean of all grouped values.
 - `median`: Computes the approximate median of all grouped values with a t-digest algorithm.
+- `mode`: Takes the most common of all grouped values that is not null.
 - `quantile`: Computes the quantile specified by the named argument `q`, for
   example: `quantile(x, q=0.2)`.
 - `stddev`: Computes the standard deviation of all grouped values.